Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-\paragraph{Tolerances} With $53$ bits of accuracy and a condition number of order $10^{10}$, solving a linear system $A_B \vex = \veb_B$ can be done up to backwards error around $10^{-6}$.
-That is, the software is able to find $\hat \vex$ such that $\norm{A_B^{-1}\veb_B - \hat \vex} \leq 10^{-6}$.
+\paragraph{Tolerances} With $53$ bits of accuracy and a condition number of order $10^{10}$, solving a linear system $A_B \vex = \veb_B$ can be done up to backward error around $10^{-6}$.
+That is, the software is able to find $\hat \vex$ such that $\norm{A_B^{-1}\veb_B - \hat \vex} \leq 10^{-6}\cdot \norm{A_B^{-1}\veb_B}$.
 Because of this inevitable inaccuracy, every LP solver based on floating-point arithmetic includes a number of different tolerances and thresholds.
-Here we discuss only the user-facing \emph{feasibility tolerances}.
+Here we discuss only the user-facing \emph{absolute feasibility tolerances}.
 There are two of these, a primal feasibility tolerance and a dual feasibility tolerance, also called the \emph{optimality tolerance}.
-These two numbers, both commonly of order $10^{-6}$, indicate how large the violations of primal or dual constraints are allowed to be for the solver to still report a solution as being `feasible and optimal'.
-Solvers do not state their definitions for the feasibility tolerances exactly.
+These two numbers, both commonly of order $10^{-6}$ (e.g. the default value in Glop and Gurobi, as noted in \Cref{sec:bythebooksimplexfindings}), indicate how large the violations of primal or dual constraints are allowed to be for the solver to still report a solution as being `feasible and optimal'.
+In contrast to the relative error described in the preceding paragraph, solver tolerances are absolute.

 In this work we model the primal feasibility and complementary slackness conditions as follows.
 For more information on the deduction of this statement of complementary slackness, see \Cref{sec:algorithm}.
 There, we solve linear programs of the form

-where we assume that $\norm{\veu}_2$ is bounded from above and that every row of $A$ has norm $1$.
-The solver may return as optimal and feasible up to feasibility tolerance any primal-dual solution pair $\vex^* \in \R^d, \vey^* \in \R^n$ which is primal feasible up to the primal feasibility tolerance $\feastol > 0$ as
+where we assume that every row of $A$ has norm $1$.
+The solver may return (as optimal and feasible up to tolerances) any primal-dual solution pair $\vex^* \in \R^d, \vey^* \in \R^n_{\geq 0}$ which satisfies primal feasibility up to primal feasibility tolerance $\feastol>0$ and complementary slackness up to dual feasibility tolerance $\opttol>0$.
+Formally, they satisfy the primal feasibility conditions